frizatch/Python-Publishing-Data-Visualizations/README.md

 ## Workshop Goals

+By the end of this workshop, you'll:

+- Be familiar with the python visualization libraries *matplotlib* and *seaborn*
+- Have exposure to the libraries numpy, pandas and geopandas for working with data
+- Tools for creating figures to add to reports and paper submissions

 ## Data Visualization Libraries
 Here is a brief table highlighting a few and why you may want to use them: